fm9030133/fm9030133.github.io/README.md

-# Bioelectrician
+# Translative Synthetic Biology
+I am synthetic biologist intending to bring emerging technologies to market.
+I specialize in computational models of information flow in living tissue.
+This repository documents my project-based journey in developing such an expertise.
+I welcome inquiries for work and collaboration.
-I am currently working towards a BS in Physics at the University of California in Santa Cruz.
-I am developing my expertise in synthetic biology.
-Specifically, I am interested in the emerging ability to control developmental outcomes of animals via modulating the activity of cellular ion translocators.
+I am currently a Physics undergraduate at the University of California in Santa Cruz.